Mordarski-Networks/Mordarski-Networks-assets/CODE_OF_CONDUCT.md

 ## Our Pledge

 At Mordarski Networks, we strive to create a welcoming environment for everyone involved in our projects.
-Our community members must be truthful and be kind to everyone no matter what their race, ethnicity, sex, sexual orientation or religion.
+Our community members must be truthful and be kind to everyone no matter what their age, disability, ethnicity, sex, gender, race, color, religion, or sexual orientation.

 ## Rules

 You may:

-* Constructively criticize anyone as long as it's constructive and not being mean.
-Constructive criticism means to criticize while being clear, direct, and honest to the recipient.
-Try not to be subjective while criticizing the recipient because it may cause problems.
-* Be kind to everyone.
+* Be kind towards other people.
-* Suggest features or new ideas.
-* Ask questions.
+* Be respectful of different opinions, viewpoints, and experiences.
+* Give and accept constructive feedback.
+* Accept that you have made a mistake and apologize to those who are affected by your mistake.
+* Focus on what is best for the community instead of yourself.

 You may not:

-* Post sexually suggestive comments, racial slurs, homophobic topics, sexist statements, or pornography of any kind.
-* Swear
+* Post sexualized content of any kind, which includes comments, images, videos, and sexual advances.
+* Troll, insult, use derogatory comments, and personally attack someone.
-* Be racist, sexist, homophobic, or mean.
+* Harass someone publicly or privately.
-* Troll community members.
-* Spam posts in our repositories.
+* Use other people's information for your own malicious gain.
+* Use inappropriate conduct in a professional setting.

 ## Enforcement